PDIS/transcript/2022-10-21-BBC-HARDTalk.md

 So you've got this timeframe.

 We've seen increased military activity, spy planes, bombers, missiles being fired over the Taiwan Strait.
-Surely you cannot discount the possibility that there could be a military conflict.
+Surely, you cannot discount the possibility that there could be a military conflict.

 ### Audrey Tang:
 Well, in Taiwan, we face earthquakes or typhoons all the time.
 Earthquakes don’t give us a lot of advance notice either.